 About the course

 The MSt in the History of Design is a master's degree offered part-time over two years, taught on one Saturday a month.
-The programme focuses upon design and decoration produced in Europe and America since 1851.
+The programme focuses upon design and decoration produced since 1851.
 Students progress from a grounding in material and historical analysis to dissertation research.

 Core themes of the course include the rivalries between historicism and modernity; internationalist and nationalist tendencies; handicraft and industrial processes; consumption and sustainability; critical debates about makers and audiences in advice literature and aesthetic writing.